Fitness Model Jen Selter Shows Off Her Washboard Abs During Sweaty Beach Workout

 “get it girlll,” another added.

-As the picture showed, Jen has been adept at utilizing her massive following to both connect with fans and promote health and fitness products.
-With 12.7 million followers, Jen is one of the most popular fitness models on the social media site, and frequently shares sponsored posts from a number of different companies.
-She mixes these in with more traditional modeling shots, showing off her enviably physique in skimpy bikinis and other revealing attire.

-The post Jen shared on Tuesday called on fans to follow the other companies in order to enter the giveaway, and the viral attention that the body-baring post garnered likely gave the companies some big exposure.
+The post that Jen shared on Tuesday called on fans to follow the other companies in order to enter the giveaway, and the viral attention that the body-baring post garnered likely gave them some big exposure.

-The set-up seems to be very lucrative for Selter, who is considered one of the highest-paid fitness models on Instagram.
-As the fitness and weight-lifting magazine Generation Iron noted, Jen has an estimated net worth of $3 million, noting that she has crossed over outside of social media stardom to make television appearances promoting health and fitness products.
+The setup seems to be very lucrative for Selter, who is considered one of the highest-paid fitness models on Instagram.
+As the fitness and weight-lifting magazine Generation Iron noted, Jen has an estimated net worth of $3 million.
+The publication added that she has crossed over outside of social media stardom to make television appearances promoting health and fitness products.

 It also pointed out one of the main reasons for her popularity.